fredmaiaarantes/simpletasks/README.md

 ## Done
 - Integrate to Chakra-UI
-- Use ESLint, Prettier, and Husky
+- Use Husky and Biome
 - Host in Galaxy
 - Meteor APM monitoring
 - Use React Router 6 and Lazy Loading